StevenBlack/vocab/README.md

 ### forte
-In classical music, forte means "play this loudly!"
-However, the usual meaning of forte is "strong point" as in, "Bad decisions are his forte".
+Strong point, or strong skill; In classical music, forte means "play this loudly!"

 ### fortuitous
 Depending on luck or chance; accidental.
-Fortuitous circumstances may help you to win some money, but they can also cause you to lose a bet.
-Don't use the word to convey only good luck—it describes things that are up to chance, good or bad.

 ### founder